Selective Tone

 * The “Whites” slider (present on other software) doesn’t exist in PhotoLab.
 Exposure compensation must be used.

 An effective rule when using Selective Tone is not to move the sliders in the same direction.
-If necessary, exposure compensation is the right solution.
+If this is the need, Exposure Compensation is the right solution.

 See the description of the function in the tutorial “Taking ownership your own image – Selective Tone